data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     df_customer_ps: psDataFrame = spark.createDataFrame(pd.DataFrame(customer_data))
     ```

     Once the data is created, we can check that it has been loaded correctly by displaying the first few rows of each DataFrame.
-To do this, we will use the `.show()` method to display the first `5` rows of each DataFrame.
-The `.show()` method is used to display the data in a tabular format, similar to how it would be displayed in a SQL database.
+To do this, we will use the [`.show()`][pyspark-show] method to display the first `5` rows of each DataFrame.
+The [`.show()`][pyspark-show] method is used to display the data in a tabular format, similar to how it would be displayed in a SQL database.

     ```py {.pyspark linenums="1" title="Check Sales DataFrame"}
     print(f"Sales DataFrame: {df_sales_ps.count()}")